fbdesignpro/sweetviz/README.md

 ![Features](http://cooltiming.com/SV/features.png)

-Sweetviz is an open source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with just two lines of code.
+Sweetviz is an open-source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with just two lines of code.
 Output is a fully self-contained HTML application.

 The system is built around quickly **visualizing target values** and **comparing datasets**.
 Its goal is to help quick analysis of target characteristics, training vs testing data, and other such data characterization tasks.